The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Mixing Lemmas for Weighted and Multipartite Graphs

-In this section, we prove two fine versions of the Expander Mixing Lemma applying to weighted graphs, and $(r+1)$-partite weighted simplical complexes, respectively.
-The former result is well-known for non-weighted graphs, but we were unable to find the weighted version considered here in the literature.
+In this section, we prove two versions of the Expander Mixing Lemma (EML) applying to weighted graphs, and $(r+1)$-partite weighted simplical complexes, respectively.
+Non-weighted and bipartite-non-weighted versions of the EML are well-known, but the weighted and multi-partite versions that we establish here seem missing in the literature.
 Both results will be needed in the sequel to establish our main results about coboundary expansion.

 Recall that given a weighted graph $(X,w)$ and $A\subseteq X(0)$, we write $1_A\in C^0(X,\R)$ for the function taking the value $1$ on $A$ and $0$ elsewhere.

 \begin{lem} Let $(X,w)$ be a weighted graph and let $A,B\subseteq X(0)$.
 Then